-Because you are already legally in the U.S., the I-130 can be submitted with the rest of your green card application, which you will send by mail to U.S. Citizenship and Immigration Services (USCIS).
+Because you are already legally in the U.S., the I-130 can be submitted with the rest of your green card (adjustment of status) application, which includes Form I-485 and additional forms and documents.
+You will send it all by mail to U.S. Citizenship and Immigration Services (USCIS).
 Form I-130 shows your eligibility to immigrate (this time as the immediate relative (spouse) of a U.S. citizen, rather than as a fiancé) and your spouse's willingness to support your application.

-Another consequence of marrying after the 90-day expiration of your visa is that you will be living in the United States unlawfully.
-Although this is a serious concern, it is unlikely that the immigration authorities will search you out anytime soon.
+Another consequence of marrying after the 90-day expiration of your visa is that you will be living in the United States unlawfully for a time.
+Although this is a serious concern, it is unlikely that the immigration authorities will search you out in the near future.
 The agency has higher enforcement priorities than going after people who will ultimately have the right to a green card but are simply late in applying for it.

 If you are late in getting married and turning in your green card application, and the immigration authorities (most likely Immigration and Customs Enforcement, or ICE) do catch up with you and place you in removal proceedings, it is not a complete disaster.
 You can apply for your green card before the judge in Immigration Court.